On the Run

-Mosul—which had 1.8 million residents a decade ago and more than a million residents before the self-proclaimed Islamic State (IS) captured it in mid-2014—had fewer than 500,000 residents after IS occupation.
+Mosul—which had 1.8 million residents a decade ago and more than two million residents before the self-proclaimed Islamic State (IS) captured it in mid-2014—had fewer than 500,000 residents after IS occupation.
 Smaller towns stand empty, their residents driven away by the terror of IS.

 When IS attacked Mosul in June 2014, more than 500,000 Iraqis of all backgrounds fled (external link), pouring into surrounding areas.
-Hundreds of thousands more left their homes as the IS siege spread methodically across the region from town to town.
+Hundreds of thousands more left their homes as the IS advanced methodically across the region from town to town.
 IS very quickly started preying on the local population and targeting minorities.

 People had hoped that Iraqi security forces and the Iraqi Kurdish Peshmerga would intervene to protect them from IS.
 But they realized that there was no protection—many of the government troops retreated without warning local residents.
 That retreat forced people to flee on very short notice as the Islamic State’s mortars and fighters advanced on their towns.
 As one Yezidi survivor said, “If only they [the Peshmerga] told us they were leaving, we would have fled earlier, and lives would have been saved.”

 Without sufficient warning, many people fled their homes with little more than the clothes they were wearing that day.
 “In the end, we just left everything behind,” a woman said, echoing many others.
 Some took little with them out of haste; others believed that they would be able to return home in a matter of days or weeks.